 About UsFriends and Legacy puppy owners have asked us to provide something on the web page that would chronicle the environment and major activities at Legacy.
 I guess that gives us a good excuse to update the web site more often.

 Below is our home/business site on an acre which we completed building in April, 2004.
 The left end of the house contains Patty's grooming shop and indoor/outdoor kennel.
-Two separate "potty" yards of pea gravel are adjacent to the shop, and the kennel runs are clockwise around the corner from the potty yards.
+Two separate "potty" yards of pea gravel are adjacent to the shop, and the kennel runs are behind the shop.
 Patty runs a private grooming practice, but currently does not accept new customers.
 We always take in for grooming and boarding those Legacy pups placed in the local area.
 And yes, we were able to secure a kennel license, not an easy thing to do these days!
 The Legacy dogs love to run in that big back yard and we get a kick from watching them play.
 They often play what we call "Doggie Tag", in which one dog will take a toy in his mouth and lead the others all over the yard in a furious chase.